-- 1. Arson
+- Arson

 - 2. Felony Conduct

-- 3. Frequent Violations of the Code (Levels I, II and/or III)
+- 3. Frequent Violations of the Code (Levels 1, 2, or 3)

 - 4. Indecent Exposure

 - 5. Intimate Visual Material

 - 6. Possession/ or Distribution of Alcohol

 - Possession/ or Distribution of Other Drugs / Drug Paraphernalia or Illegal Substances

 - 8. Prohibited Weapons

 - 9. Firearm

 - 10. Public Lewdness

 - 11. Security Breach

 - 12. Serious Bodily Injury

 - 13. Sexual Harassment

 - 14. Some Forms of Bullying:

 - 15. Inciting Group Violence

 - 16. Encouraging Self-Harm/Suicide

-- 17. Transmission of Intimate Visual Material
+- Transmission of Intimate Visual Material

 - 18. Terroristic Threat

 - 19. Intentional Spread, or Threat to Spread, Infectious Disease

 - 20. Violent Conduct

 - 21. Deadly Conduct

 - 22. Severe Instance of Plagiarism or Academic Dishonesty

-- 23. Other Violations of the Code

-5.0 DETERMINING APPROPRIATE DISCIPLINE
+5.0 DETERMINING APPROPRIATE CONSEQUENCES

-Depending on the nature and severity of the offense, discipline may be issued by the scholar's classroom teacher, campus administrator, or administrator's designee, in accordance with this Code.
-In order to make a determination of misconduct or issue disciplinary consequences under this Code, the authorized School employee must have a reasonable belief that the scholar engaged in the suspected conduct.
+Depending on the nature and severity of the misconduct, consequences may be issued by the scholar's classroom teacher, campus administrator, or administrator's designee, in accordance with this Code.
+In order to make a determination of misconduct or issue disciplinary consequences under this Code, the authorized school employee must have a reasonable belief that the scholar engaged in the suspected conduct.
 The employee's conclusion may be based on any relevant evidence including, but not limited to, observation, other personal knowledge, verbal or written witness statements, other forms of documentation, or information received from law enforcement.
-In reaching a decision regarding a scholar discipline matter, the School may consider the specific facts and circumstances of the situation, including but not limited to:
+In reaching a decision regarding a scholar discipline matter, the school may consider the specific facts and circumstances of the situation, including but not limited to:

-- The scholar's intent; - The scholar's age and grade level; - The scholar's past disciplinary history; - Whether the scholar's conduct may have been the manifestation of a disability; - The extent of the scholar's cooperation during the investigation of the matter; - The nature and severity of the alleged conduct; - Whether the scholar has previously engaged in similar conduct; - · Whether self-defense was involved: - The scholar's remorsefulness for the conduct; - The severity of the effect or harm of the conduct on other persons or property; - The frequency of the conduct.
+- · The scholar's intent; - The scholar's age and grade level; - · The scholar's past disciplinary history; - · Whether the scholar's conduct may have been the manifestation of a disability; - The extent of the scholar's cooperation during the investigation of the matter; - The nature and severity of the alleged conduct; - · Whether the scholar has previously engaged in similar conduct; - · Whether self-defense was involved; - · The scholar's willingness to repair harm; - The severity of the effect or harm of the conduct on other persons or property; - The frequency of the conduct.